 Our borrowing instruments are recorded at their carrying values in the condensed balance sheets, which may differ from their respective fair values.
-The fair value of borrowings as of March 31, 2024 June 30, 2024 is primarily associated with the Perceptive Term Loan Facility entered into with Perceptive Credit Holdings IV, LP, in November 2022 and was determined using a discounted cash flow analysis, excluding the fair value of the Perceptive Warrant (as defined below) issued in conjunction with the transaction.
-The difference between the carrying value and fair value of outstanding borrowings as of March 31, 2024 June 30, 2024 is due to an increase in the fair value of debt as a result of improved credit markets.
-The carrying value of outstanding borrowings approximates the fair value as of December 31, 2023.
+The fair value of borrowings as of ~~June 30, 2024~~ ~~September 30, 2024~~ is primarily associated with the Perceptive Term Loan Facility entered into with Perceptive Credit Holdings IV, LP, in November 2022 and was determined using a discounted cash flow analysis, excluding the fair value of the Perceptive Warrant (as defined below) issued in conjunction with the transaction.
+The ~~difference between the carrying value and fair value of outstanding borrowings as of June 30, 2024 is due to an increase in the fair value of debt as a result of improved credit markets.
+The~~ carrying value of outstanding borrowings approximates the fair value as of ~~September 30, 2024~~ and December 31, 2023.
 The table below presents the carrying and fair values of outstanding borrowings, which are classified as Level 2, as of the dates indicated (in thousands):

-As of March 31, 2024 December 31, 2023 Carrying Value Fair Value Carrying Value Fair Value Borrowings \$ 35,556 \$ 36,613 \$ 35,276 \$ 35,506

-As of June 30, 2024 December 31, 2023 Carrying Value Fair Value Carrying Value Fair Value Borrowings \$ 35,844 \$ 37,034 \$ 35,276 \$ 35,506
+As of June 30, 2024 December 31, 2023 Carrying Value Fair Value Carrying Value Fair Value Borrowings \$ 35,844 \$ 37,034 \$ 35,276 \$ 35,506 As of September 30, 2024 December 31, 2023 Carrying Value Fair Value Carrying Value Fair Value Borrowings \$ 36,141 \$ 36,550 \$ 35,276 \$ 35,506

-The financial liabilities that are measured and recorded at estimated fair value on a recurring basis consist of our contingent consideration associated with our previous acquisition of Indi and the warrant liabilities granted as consideration for the Perceptive Term Loan Facility (see Note 6 - Debt), which were accounted for as liabilities and remeasured through our condensed statements of operations.
+The financial liabilities that are measured and recorded at estimated fair value on a recurring basis consist of our contingent consideration associated with our previous acquisition of Indi, and the warrant liabilities granted as consideration for the Perceptive Term Loan Facility (see Note 6 - Debt), and contingent value rights granted to certain holders of our previously converted Series F Preferred Stock, which were accounted for as liabilities and remeasured through our condensed statements of operations.